fenago/tableau-server/md/Lab 4 - Structure Content Projects, Groups, and Permissions - Tableau.md

-[]{#groups-projects-perms-content-core}Groups, projects, and permissions: at the core of content management
+Groups, projects, and permissions: at the core of content management
 --------------------------------------------------------------------------